|Relevant SDG Targets |

 - b. labour market training;

-- c. subsidised employment (public employment/works programmes, wage and hiring subsidies, job retention subsidies); and
+- c. subsidized employment (public employment/works programmes, wage and hiring subsidies, job retention subsidies); and

 - d. entrepreneurship and self-employment.

-Investments in physical, financial, natural, human and social capital are not only necessary, they also have significant potential to contribute to building climate resilience and disaster risk management.
+Investments in physical, financial, natural, human and social capital are not only necessary, but also have significant potential to contribute to building climate resilience and disaster risk management.
 These employment intensive programmes can restore and protect the productive capacity of lands, build resilient infrastructure capable of addressing climate change and natural disasters and at the same time, create livelihood and income security for the most vulnerable.
-The development of appropriate climate resilient infrastructure can also contribute to environmental preservation and land conservation and productivity, as well as mitigating the impacts of future disasters – disaster risk reduction - and providing jobs to the communities that need them the most.
+The development of appropriate climate resilient infrastructure can also contribute to environmental preservation, land conservation and productivity.
+In addition, such infrastructure can mitigate the impacts of future disasters – disaster risk reduction – and provide jobs to the communities that need them the most.

-Prominent examples of such ALMPs include the Mahatma Ghandi National Rural Employment Guarantee Scheme (MGNREGA) in India which guarantees one hundred days of wage-employment per financial year to a rural household whose adult members volunteer to do unskilled manual work, as well as the South African Expanded Public Works Programme (EPWP) which aims at providing “an important avenue for labour absorption and income transfers to poor households in the short to medium-term”, also providing poverty and income relief through socially useful activities.
-Both of these schemes also have taken specific measures to provide women with equal opportunities for employment and skills development.
+Prominent examples of such ALMPs include the Mahatma Ghandi National Rural Employment Guarantee Scheme (MGNREGA) in India which guarantees one hundred days of wage-employment per financial year to a rural household whose adult members volunteer to do unskilled manual work, as well as the South African Expanded Public Works Programme (EPWP) which aims to provide “an important avenue for labour absorption and income transfers to poor households in the short to medium-term, also providing poverty and income relief through socially useful activities".
+Both of these schemes have also taken specific measures to provide women with equal opportunities for employment and skills development.

 Moreover, the ILO advises governments and other implementing partners on the application of such labour standards in labour market programmes.
-The dual nature of ALMPs as economic and social interventions makes them particularly attractive to all three members of the ILO constituency; their design, implementation and monitoring would benefit from a concerted action initiated through social dialogue between government and the social partners.
+The dual nature of ALMPs as economic and social interventions makes them particularly attractive to all three members of the ILO constituency; their design, implementation and monitoring stand to benefit from concerted action initiated through social dialogue between government and the social partners.

 The phrase “and equal pay for work of equal value” highlights the gender equality and non-discriminatory dimension of SDG target 8.5.
-ALMPs designed in support of SDG target 8.5 must incorporate this dimension, and apply relevant labour standards.
-The ILO supports member states to assess and strengthen the capacity for provision of employment services to women such as the support to the Turkish Public Employment Service Agency in in the last and current biennium.
+ALMPs designed in support of this target must incorporate this dimension, and apply relevant labour standards.
+The ILO supports member states in their assessment and strengthening of their capacity to provide employment services to women such as the support given to the Turkish Public Employment Service Agency in both the last and current biennium.

 The Inter-Agency Social Protection Assessments (ISPA) Initiative, which involves some 20 international development partners, provides a concrete example of successful partnership around ALMPs.
-The ILO is leading the ISPA working group on public works programme tool assessment, to analyse the strengths and weaknesses of existing policies, schemes and programmes and administrative and implementation structures in place, contributing to social protection systems and offering active labour market policy options for further action. employment policy (EMP/LAB), employment-intensive investments (EMP/INVEST), skills development (SKILLS), employment services and active labour market policies, application of standards, gender, equality and diversity, and workers and employers activities can and do provide support to ALMPs in the field.
+The ILO is leading the ISPA working group on public works programme tool assessment to analyse the strengths and weaknesses of existing policies, schemes and programmes, as well as administrative and implementation structures in place, thus contributing to social protection systems and offering active labour market policy options for further action. employment policy (EMP/LAB), employment-intensive investments (EMP/INVEST), skills development (SKILLS), employment services and active labour market policies, application of standards, gender, equality and diversity, and workers and employers activities can and do provide support to ALMPs in the field.
 All ILO technical teams in the field include specialists covering several, if not all, these areas of expertise.